Bira/octopus-carnival/_posts/2018-06-13-assassins-creed.md

 ## Clothing And Armor

-Altaïr and the rest of the "historical" Assassins don't seem to wear too much in terms of armor, which makes sense since they're portrayed as valuing stealth and mobility.
+Altaïr and the rest of the Assassins don't seem to wear too much in terms of armor, which makes sense since they're portrayed as valuing stealth and mobility.
 Armor is a mainstay for the opposition in this game, and it seems to be portrayed in a historically accurate manner: check out GURPS Loadouts:
 Low-Tech Armor p.
 27-29 for a very detailed breakdown.
 In short, both the Templars and Sarracens tend to wear DR 3 or 4 mail, with metal helmets.

-The infamous hooded outfit (AKA the Menacing Hood) is the least historical piece of clothing in the game, and looking cool was a bigger priority in its design than fitting in with the more period-appropriate clothing worn by the NPCs.
-There's a million jokes out there about how absurd it is that Altaïr can hide amidst the crowd at all while basically dressed as Medieval Batman, but in-setting he's clearly able to do that.
+The infamous hooded outfit (AKA the Menacing Hood) is probably not very historical, since looking cool was a greater priority in its design than being period-appropriate.
+There's a million jokes out there about how absurd it is that Altaïr can hide amidst the crowd at all while basically dressed as Medieval Batman, but that's clearly something the Assassins are supposed to be able to do in-setting.

 It would make sense for Assassin characters in a tabletop game to wear _Undercover Clothing_ (Low-Tech, p.
 100).
 Altaïr's iconic outfit isn't quite